Wine Etiquette From A Corporate Waiter

 Hold your glass the right way

 Hands generate warmth and give it off just as easily, which is why you should hold your wine glass the right way.
 While it might seem nice to cup your white wine glass with both hands because it’s rather warm at the bar, it’ll only warm up your white wine.
-A white wine glass and a champagne glass should be held at the top of the stem, while a red wine glass should be held like a tennis ball or as if you are cupping a bull’s manhood with the stem falling between fingers.
+That being said, a white wine glass and a champagne glass should be held at the top of the stem, while a red wine glass should be held like a tennis ball or as if you are cupping a bull’s manhood with the stem falling between fingers.

-Tilt your champagne flute
+Tilt your flute

 As a corporate waiter who has worked in many lavish functions, one particular thing that irritates me is when I’m topping up people’s glasses of bubbly and they hold it straight up.
-This is actually quite awkward because as I pour the glass I will have to stop for a 10-second intermission while the inch of bubbles slowly fizzles down so I can finish topping it up properly and fully.
+This is actually quite awkward because as I pour the glass I will have to stop for a 10-second intermission while the mile of bubbles slowly fizzles down so I can finish topping it up properly and fully.
 If you tilted it, we wouldn’t be standing here with our awkward pause.
 That being said, if etiquette kept up with science, this issue may not be apparent.

 The white wine differences